Tim Donnelly (actor): Life and career

-Donnelly later won the role of fireman Chet Kelly in Emergency!, when he auditioned in casting.
-After he won the role, Donnelly had to cut some of his hair and shave his beard.
-After the series ended in 1977, he played starring roles in films Parts: The Clonus Horror and his brother's Dennis Donnelly 1978 film The Toolbox Murders.
+In 1971, Donnelly was selected for the role of fireman Chet Kelly in Emergency! without an audition.
+Along with Marco Lopez (who, like Donnelly, won his part of "Marco" without auditioning), was already well-known to the creators of Emergency! having acted in other Mark VII shows.
+After the series ended in 1977, he played starring roles in films Parts: The Clonus Horror and his brother's (Dennis Donnelly's) 1978 film The Toolbox Murders.
 Donnelly retired from acting in 1984, last appearing in the action-adventure television series The A-Team.

 Death

 Donnelly died from complications of surgery at his home in Santa Fe, New Mexico, on September 17, 2021, at the age of 77.